Instant GPS & Map Coordinate Tool

 What datum does this converter use?

-We use the WGS84 datum, the global standard used by GPS and major mapping platforms for coordinates.
+All conversions are performed on the global WGS84 datum, the same standard used by GPS satellites and major mapping platforms.

 Why do GPS coordinates show offset on Chinese maps?